haofeixu/aanet/README.md

 ## Acknowledgements

 Part of the code is adopted from previous works: [PSMNet](https://github.com/JiaRenChang/PSMNet), [GwcNet](https://github.com/xy-guo/GwcNet) and [GA-Net](https://github.com/feihuzhang/GANet).
 We thank the original authors for their awesome repos.
 The deformable convolution op is taken from [mmdetection](https://github.com/open-mmlab/mmdetection).
+The FLOPs counting code is modified from [pytorch-OpCounter](https://github.com/Lyken17/pytorch-OpCounter).
 The code structure is partially inspired by [mmdetection](https://github.com/open-mmlab/mmdetection) and our previous work [rdn4depth](https://github.com/haofeixu/rdn4depth).